anav-dev/hand-embroidery/README.md

 - __Accessibility__

-  The site was designed with semantic HTML to enhance accessibility.
-Additionally, alt and aria-labelledby attributes were implemented to support screen reader navigation.
+  The site was designed with semantic HTML and tested to enhance accessibility.
+For instance, image elements have 'alt' attributes to support screen reader navigation.

-  Click here to check code examples: [Alt Attribute Section](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/alt-at.jpg), [Aria-labelledby Attribute](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/aria-at.jpg)
+  Click here to check a code example: [Alt Attribute Section](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/alt-at.jpg)

 ## Technology

 - __Languages__